NYC Frontline Climate Week

 Climate Justice Lives Here!

-UPROSE’s community festival at the Brooklyn Army Terminal waterfront in Sunset Park offers a vibrant array of activities including cultural performances, poetry readings, learning circles, and art projects, all centered around raising awareness for climate justice.
+UPROSE’s community festival at the Brooklyn Army Terminal waterfront in Sunset Park offered a vibrant array of activities including cultural performances, poetry readings, learning circles, and art projects, all centered around raising awareness for climate justice.

 Beyond Greenwashing: Centering Justice and Real Climate Action

-In contrast, Frontline Climate Week events center frontline communities—those hit first and worst by climate impacts.
+In contrast, Frontline Climate Week events centered frontline communities—those hit first and worst by climate impacts.
 We push for transformative solutions rooted in justice, equity, and community power, not in corporate profits.
 Real climate action is driven by grassroots movements and local victories, not just by international summits.